Trouble in Paradise

 The French Riviera of the mid-1920s is the new playground for rich Americans, among them elegant heiress Nicole Warren and her husband, ambitious psychiatrist Dick Diver.
 The Divers’ renowned hospitality brings celebrities and socialites flocking to their villa, but when a starlet called Rosemary Hoyt finds her way into their charmed circle, the consequences are devastating.

-Naïve and inexperience, Rosemary sparks the decline in a relationship already destabilized by a dark secret and undermined by destructive illusions.”
+Naïve and inexperienced, Rosemary sparks the decline in a relationship already destabilized by a dark secret and undermined by destructive illusions.

 About the Author

-Francis Scott Fitzgerald was born on September 24, 1986 in Saint Paul, Minnesota.
-He spent his childhood in New York and West Virginia before going back to Minnesota when his father was fired from Procter & Gamble .
+Francis Scott Fitzgerald was born on September 24, 1986, in Saint Paul, Minnesota.
+He spent his childhood in New York and West Virginia before going back to Minnesota when his father was fired from Procter & Gamble.
 When he was 15, he was sent to study at Newman School in New Jersey, where he graduated in 1913.
-He continued his studies at the Princeton University to hone his artistic abilities.
+He continued his studies at Princeton University to hone his artistic abilities.
 While studying, he wrote for numerous magazines and literary outlets, all the while improving his skills.

-In 1917, he dropped out from the university and joined the army.
-While he was stationed at Montgomery, Alabama, he med Zelda Sayre, whom he’ll marry and sire one daughter with.
+In 1917, he dropped out of the university and joined the army.
+While he was stationed at Montgomery, Alabama, he met Zelda Sayre, whom he would marry and sire one daughter with.
 His storied career is marred by his alcoholism, from which arose numerous health issues.
-In December 21, 1940, Fitzgerald passed away.
+On December 21, 1940, Fitzgerald passed away.

 In 1920, Fitzgerald published his first novel, This Side of Paradise.
 This was later followed by The Beautiful and the Damned (1922) and perhaps his most popular work, The Great Gatsby (1925).
 His last complete work is Tender is the Night (1934).
 The Last Tycoon (1941) was unfinished when Fitzgerald died but was later published posthumously.
 Aside from novels, he also wrote novellas and short story collections.